ianbirn/NeuroLanguage/c/README.md

 `olderVersions-noSplit/langRec_v1.c` - original implementation based on Rahimi model (combined training/testing)

-`olderVersions-noSplit/langRec_v2.c` - split training/testing, where if `./cachedTraining` will pull memory (if it doesn't exist or has files missing it'll generate; currently no cache is loaded)
+`olderVersions-noSplit/langRec_v2.c` - split training/testing, where */cachedTraining* will pull memory (if it doesn't exist or has files missing it'll generate; currently no cache is loaded)

 ## v1/ *directories working with: ../../training_texts & ../../testing_texts*